Shippable/docs/sources/platform/server/auth-source-control.md

 ## GitHub Enterprise

+**Note:** OAuth integration with GitHub Enterprise requires a publicly trusted SSL certificate to be configured on your GitHub Enterprise instance.
+Self-signed certificates are not currently supported.

 The following steps configure GitHub Enterprise as an authorization provider for your Shippable Server instance:

 ### Select GitHub Enterprise Auth